Required AWS Services

 Application code is containerized and runs on Amazon’s Elastic Container Service (ECS).
 Some code also runs in AWS Lambda.
 Data is stored in S3; resource-intensive auxiliary services like Elasticsearch, and Postgres Database have dedicated clusters.

-If your private subnets where TDP will be deployed are restricted and do not have outbound access to the internet, read VPC Endpoints for important details.
+If your private subnets [where the Tetra Data Platform (TDP) is deployed] are restricted, and do not have outbound access to the internet, then please read VPC Endpoints for important details.

 You can find all software versions within the installation scripts.

-All of the AWS components listed below are tested together internally by TetraScience.
-Upgrading to a new Tetra Data Platform release will also upgrade selected AWS components (as necessary).
+All of the AWS components listed in the table are tested together internally by TetraScience.
+Upgrading to a new TDP version will also upgrade selected AWS components (as necessary).